 When the world around you is in a constant pale grey setting, it can be a bold move to wear something bright and warm to counteract with that.
 If you want to wear a warmer shade but are afraid of drawing too much attention to yourself, try wearing warmer colours in darker tones.

 Darker variations of warm colours (red, orange and yellow) such as burgundy, brown and gold look sharp in a winter season.
 Dark berry colours such as burgundy and plum are perfect wardrobe colours for the cusp of changing seasons.
-Earthy colours such as brown, bring warm natural shades to your wardrobe, whilst golden pieces of attire are synonymous with the holiday season and will instantly bring a sense of festive cheer.
+Earthy colours such as brown, bring warm natural shades to your wardrobe, whilst golden pieces of attire are synonymous with the holiday season and will instantly bring a sense of winter cheer.

 INCORPORATE COLOURS IN YOUR PATTERNS